jungwolf/AoC2021/Day02/README.md

 ```
 decode() is basically a case statement.
 In fact sql has a case statement, I'm just used to using decode.
 The syntax is decode(expression, search1,return1 \[,search2,return2] \[,default]).
 It returns the first match, default if it is defined, or a null.

 Each row gives a 0,value or value,0.
-I'm not trying to preserve rows so I'm okay with that.
+I'm can use all the rows I need so I'm fine with it.

 Time to get the answer.
 ```sql